survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 Instead of duplicating similar configuration across multiple projects, you can manage configuration as a dependency now.
 As you figure out better ways to perform tasks, all your projects receive the improvements.

 Each approach comes with its pros and cons.
-I am comfortable with the composition-based approach myself, although I can see merit in others as well.
-In addition to composition, it gives me a limited amount of code to scan through, but it's a good idea to check out how other people do it too.
-You'll find something that works the best based on your tastes.
+Composition-based approach myself is a good starting point.
+In addition to composition, it gives you a limited amount of code to scan through, but it's a good idea to check out how other people do it too.
+You can find something that works the best based on your tastes.

 Perhaps the biggest problem is that with composition you need to know what you are doing, and it is possible you aren't going to get the composition right the first time around.
 But that's a software engineering problem that goes beyond webpack.
 You can always iterate on the interfaces and find better ones.